Volunteer Opportunities - Get Involved!

 Library.
 Maintain our extensive library, processing and re-shelving books and updating catalogues.

 Office Assistant.
 Help with various office tasks, including data entry, photocopying, promotional mailings, and Nature Shop inventory.

 Publicity.
 Publicize events, activities, and efforts to the public through local media outlets.

 Nature Shop.
 Assist with sales, displays, promotions, and ordering for our shop.
-Help find new products that further our educational and conservation goals while maximizing profits.
-Maintain our booth at occasional fairs.
+Help find new products that further our educational and conservation goals.

 Ensure that our technological capacity and equipment sufficiently supports all programs.

 Plan and update our website to communicate information about our programs, activities, and news.

 Newsletter Support.
 Help persue stories, organize, edit, and publish our newsletter, the Avocet.